nicolas-cusan/breakpoint-helper/README.md

 ### 1. Javascript object

-Breakpoints can be passed in as a object where the object keys represent the breakpoint names and the values the breakpoints screen widths.
+Breakpoints can be passed in as an object where the object keys represent the breakpoint names and the values the breakpoints screen widths.

 The values should be of type `string` and include a CSS unit, both `px` and `em` are supported.